codingdayo/transferBankingApp/README.md

-Banking System - Spring Boot Application 💲🏦
+## Banking System - Spring Boot Application 💲🏦
 Welcome to the Banking System, a robust backend solution designed to provide seamless banking operations and financial management.

-Operations:
+## Operations:
 * Create an account
 * Credit/debit transactions
+* Transfer from one account to another
 * deleting account.

-##Frameworks and Languages
+## Frameworks and Languages
 * Language: Java, SQL.
 * Frameworks: Spring Boot, Maven.
 * Tools: IntelliJ, MySQL Workbench and PostMan.

+## How It Works
-Use the '/bank/openAc' endpoint to open bank accounts.
+* Use the '/api/user' endpoint to create an account .
-Deposit money with the '/bank/deposit' endpoint.
+* Deposit funds with the '/{id}/deposit' endpoint.
-Withdraw funds with the '/bank/withdraw' endpoint.
+* Withdraw  with the '/{id}/withdraw' endpoint.
-Transfer money between accounts using the '/bank/transfer' endpoint.
+* Transfer money between accounts with the '/transfer' endpoint.
-Access your transaction history with the '/bankpassbook/statement' endpoint.
-Get your transaction history emailed with the '/bankpassbook/statementEmail' endpoint.